noahzeisberg/gengine/README.md

 )
 ```

-Take use of your first util
+Take use of your first util:

 ```golang
 logging.Log("Hello, world!")